sigp/lighthouse/book/src/ui-installation.md

 ## Running the Docker container (Recommended)

-The most convenient way to run Siren is to use the images built and published by Sigma Prime.
+The most convenient way to run Siren is to use the Docker images built and published by Sigma Prime.

  They can be found on [Docker hub](https://hub.docker.com/r/sigp/siren/tags), or pulled directly with `docker pull sigp/siren`

-Configuration is done through environment variables, the best way to get started is by copying `.env.example` to `.env` and editing the relevant sections (typically, this would at least include adding `BEACON_URL`, `VALIDATOR_URL` and `API_TOKEN`)
+Configuration is done through environment variables, the easiest way to get started is by copying `.env.example` to `.env` and editing the relevant sections (typically, this would at least include adding `BEACON_URL`, `VALIDATOR_URL` and `API_TOKEN`)

 Then to run the image:

 `docker compose up`
 or
-`docker run --rm -ti --name siren -p 3443:443 --env-file $PWD/.env sigp/siren`
+`docker run --rm -ti --name siren -p 4443:443 --env-file $PWD/.env sigp/siren`

-This command will open port 3443, allowing your browser to connect.
+This command will open port 4443, allowing your browser to connect.

-To start Siren, visit `https://localhost:3443` in your web browser.
+To start Siren, visit `https://localhost:4443` in your web browser.

 Advanced users can mount their own certificates, see the `SSL Certificates` section below